hpzhang94/zhp_archive.github.io/index.md

 <!-- ### I am actively looking for both academic and industry positions starting Dec.
 2023. -->

 ## News
+- 09.2023: one research paper is accepted to IJCNLP-AACL 2023.
 - 06.2023: start my research internship at AWS AI lab.
 - 06.2023: one research paper is accepted to LLM4AI workshop at KDD 23.
 - 06.2023: serve as reviewer for EMNLP 2023 and PC for NewSumm workshop 2023.